Frankly 3a Review 2025: Pros & Cons

 On top of that, there are the costs of hedging.
 It is difficult to put them in absolute since this will depend on the future.
 But on average, we can say that this will be at least a 0.20% extra fee per year.
 And it could be more.

-Overall, the base fees of Frankly are good.
-However, the hedging costs will weigh you down.
+Overall, Frankly’s base fees are good.
+However, the hedging costs may weigh you down.

 If their importance does not convince you, read about why investing fees are essential.